-CHN supports expanding health care access to the remaining uninsured, including undocumented immigrants and others left out of the Affordable Care Act.
+CHN supports expanding health care access to all people who remain uninsured, including undocumented immigrants and others left out of the Affordable Care Act.

 CHN supports policies that address racial and ethnic health disparities, promote racial equity, and ensure that communities of color can live free and healthy lives, without fear of racism or discrimination.